-"(b) Service - How made. - A pleading setting forth a counterclaim or cross claim shall be filed with the court and a copy thereof shall be served on the party against whom it is asserted or on his the party's attorney of record.
-With respect to all pleadings subsequent to the original complaint and other papers required or permitted to be served, service with due return may be made in the manner provided for service and return of process in Rule 4 and may be made upon either the party or, unless service upon the party himself-personally-is-ordered by the court, upon himself-personally-is-ordered by the court, upon himself-personally-is-ordered by the court, upon himself-personally-is-ordered and papers, service upon the attorney or upon a party may also be made by delivering a copy to himself-personally-is-or-party-is-last-known address-or-if-no-address-is-known, by filing it with the clerk of court.
-Delivery of a copy within this rule means handing it to the attorney or to the party-is-or-party-is
+"(b) Service - How made. - A pleading setting forth a counterclaim or cross claim shall be filed with the court and a copy thereof shall be served on the party against whom it is asserted or on his-the party's attorney of record.
+With respect to all pleadings subsequent to the original complaint and other papers required or permitted to be served, service with due return may be made in the manner provided for service and return of process in Rule 4 and may be made upon either the party or, unless service upon the party himself personally is ordered by the court, upon his-the party's attorney of record.
+With respect to such other pleadings and papers, service upon the attorney or upon a party may also be made by delivering a copy to him-the party or by mailing it to him-the party at his-the party's last known address or, if no address is known, by filing it with the clerk of court.
+Delivery of a copy within this rule means handing it to the attorney or to the party; or party, leaving it at the attorney's office with a partner or employee. employee, or by sending it to the attorney's office by a confirmed telefacsimile transmittal for receipt by 5:00 P.M.
+Eastern Time on a regular business day, as evidenced by a telefacsimile receipt confirmation.
+If receipt of delivery by telefacsimile is after 5:00 P.M., service will be deemed to have been completed on the next business day.
+Service by mail shall be complete upon deposit of the pleading or paper enclosed in a post-paid, properly addressed wrapper in a post office or official depository under the exclusive care and custody of the United States Postal Service."